karahanyilmazer/karahanyilmazer.github.io/aboutme.md

 ## Artistic Pursuits

 I am passionate about learning and expressing myself creatively.
 I began with calligraphy, later transitioning into 3D modelling.
 While I still see myself as a novice in this realm, I deeply value the process and joy of artistic expression.
-I invite you to view some of my work on my <a href="../index.html">home page</a>.
+I invite you to view some of my work in my [Gallery](#navbarDropdown).
 As I continue to grow and develop in my field, I aspire to integrate these artistic elements into my work in meaningful ways.

 ## Other Interests